-The 2015 Chevrolet Spark may provide quite a jolt to buyers who think minicars are just too tiny to be used under any circumstances.
+The 2015 Chevrolet Spark may shock buyers who think minicars are too tiny for all circumstances.
 If, that is, they can be persuaded to climb inside the smallest Chevy on the market.
-Turns out that it will actually hold four adults capably, if not luxuriously, and it comes with some neat advanced-technology features to boot.
+Turns out it will actually hold four adults capably, if not luxuriously, and comes with some neat advanced-technology features to boot.
 That may be why Chevy has had to boost its import numbers a couple of times on the Korean-made Spark, which was launched in the rest of the world as a mainstream vehicle back in 2009.

 While it's exactly 3 feet shorter than the Chevy Cruze compact sedan, the Spark offers ample headroom for those four adults.
 It may be the best value among a growing number of competitors in the minicar and subcompact category that offers the most basic transportation.
 While it's inexpensive, the stylish (if somewhat stubby) lines of the 2015 Spark should banish any bad memories of the old "econobox" tin cans of the 1990s.

 Competitors to the Spark, which is now in its third model year, include the underwhelming, underpowered Mitsubishi Mirage, which is just incrementally larger in some dimensions--and the only other five-door hatchback this small, which is to say, smaller than subcompacts like Chevy's own Sonic, the excellent Honda Fit, and others that include the Ford Fiesta and Toyota Yaris.
 Other Spark competitors are all far less practical: the two-seat Smart ForTwo, the soon-to-be-discontinued Scion iQ with its "3+1" seating, and the more stylish but also more pricey MINI Cooper and Fiat 500 ranges.